-Ms. Hook has served as Chief Executive Officer of Neustar, Inc. since October 2010, as a member of its board since November 2010, and as President since January 2008.
+Ms. Hook served as Chief Executive Officer of Neustar, Inc. from October 2010, as a member of its Board from November 2010, and as President from January 2008.
+She retired from Neustar in July 2018.
 Ms. Hook served as President and Chief Executive Officer of Sunrocket, Inc. from 2006 to 2007, and held several executive-level posts at America Online, Inc. from 2001 to 2004.
 Previously, she was a partner at Brera Capital Partners, a global private equity investment firm, managing director of Alpine Capital Group, LLC., an investment banking firm, an executive at Time Warner, Inc., a legal advisor to the Chairman of the Federal Communications Commission, and a senior attorney at Viacom International, Inc.

 Ms. Hook serves on the board of Worldpay, Inc., a payment processing firm.
-Ms. Hook served as a senior independent director of RELX PLC and RELX NV, providers of information solutions, from 2006 to 2016.
+Ms. Hook served as Senior Independent Director of RELX PLC and RELX NV, providers of information solutions, from 2006 to 2016.
 Previously, she served as a director of Covad Communications, Time Warner Telecom, Inc., and National Geographic Ventures.
 In 2012, she was appointed by President Obama to serve on the National Security Telecommunications Advisory Committee.